c3d/xl/doc/HANDBOOK_2-evaluation.md

         while Condition loop Body
 ```

-Let's use that now in a context where we test the
+Let's use that definition of `while` in a context where we test the
 [Syracuse conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture):

 ```xl